 “My parents were separated before I was born.
 I never met my dad.
 He died when I was 18.”

-Whenever I shared those three sentences with people, I saw their hearts break right in front of me.
-I wasn’t trying to break their hearts, and I wasn’t looking for sympathy.
-I was simply sharing something that has affected my entire life.
+Whenever I shared those three sentences with people, I shared something that affected my entire life.
 Something that happened before I was born.
-Something that might come to define my life purpose.
+Something that might come to define my life mission.

-What do I mean by that?
-“I have never met my dad” is an increasingly common reality for so many people.
-Whenever a dad is present, he has a chance to be a role model.
-If, for whatever variety of reasons, a dad isn’t present, physically or otherwise, then the child must look elsewhere for role models.
-I see being a role model as part of my life purpose.
+“I have never met my dad” is an increasingly common reality.
+Whenever a dad is present, he can be a role model.
+If a dad isn’t physically or emotionally present, the child must look elsewhere for role models.
+Being a role model is part of my life mission.
 I need to be the role model that my dad wasn’t there to be for me.
 I must be what I didn’t have.

 I wrote a letter to my dad last year.
 It’s very personal.
 I share the letter below as an example of making peace with the past.

 Whatever you’ve experienced where someone hasn’t been there for you, you can write them a letter.
-You don’t have to give it to them or read it to them.
+You don’t have to give or read it to them.
 In cases like mine, such a thing isn’t possible.
-Sometimes writing the letter has to be enough.
+Sometimes writing a letter has to be enough.

 Now here is the letter I wrote to my dad…